You need about Ksh 20 billion to buy the 50-acre Waterfront Mall in Karen.

 However, lady luck smiled on retail investors and Acorn Investment Management Limited (AIML) developed a platform known as VUKA.
 Through the VUKA platform, you can Sign Up for an account and invest in the ACORN I-REIT units.

 Below is a screenshot of a section of the trading window:

 However, it’s still a regulated investment and you should consider creating an account and start investing.

 Here is a snapshot of the different categories of VUKA memberships.
 The lowest investment plan (Silver package) will cost you KES 998 top join (KES 499 -Joining fee and KES 499- Annual fee).

 1. How to determine the value of REIT shares

 When REIT units are issued for the very first time (primary market issue) the promoter determines the offer price.
 Thereafter, the price/value of the unit is determined in the secondary market by the forces of demand and supply.

 2. How to withdraw my money from REITs

-For units that are traded on a centralized exchange such as the NSE, investors can sell their units through their brokerage (CDSC) accounts.
-For units traded on the OTC, investors can sell their units through the USP participating agents.
+For units that are traded on a centralized exchange such as the Nairobi Securities Exchange, investors can sell their units through their brokerage (CDSC) accounts.
+For units traded on the Over The Counter, investors can sell their units through the USP participating agents.
 Investors in the Acorn I-REIT can sell their units through the VUKA platform.